muhannedalogaidiedu/PromptEngineering/README.md

 # PromptEngineering
 Complete Reference to Prompt and Context Engineering

-Absolutely ✅ — here’s a polished **whitepaper-style introduction** in **English**, adapted from your Arabic text, crafted for a technical audience.
-It frames **Prompt Thinking Design** as the central concept and sets the stage for the full whitepaper.

----

 # 💡 Introduction: Learning Prompt Thinking Design (PTD)

 In modern artificial intelligence, direct commands are no longer sufficient to achieve intelligent or reliable results.